Miscarriage Care Initiative

 - Start-up funds for equipment and supplies, including an ultrasound probe and/or machine if needed.

 - Refresher training for the Clinical Champion in ultrasonography, if needed.

-- Support for the Clinical Champion to attend the North American Forum on Family Planning conference from October 20-22, 2018 in New Orleans, LA.
-The Clinical Champion meets with the Miscarriage Care Initiative RHAP team to discuss the project rollout and implementation.
+- Support for the Clinical Champion to attend a national conference where they will meet with the Miscarriage Care Initiative RHAP team to discuss the project rollout and implementation.